debmalyaSanyal/awesome-docs/slides.md

 # Custom Styling

-This slide uses extra Marp styling directives:
+This slide uses extra styling:

 - Blue headers
 - Sans-serif body text
 - Page numbering enabled
-- Uses custom `style:` in front matter
+- Uses a custom CSS section in front matter

 ---

 # Export Options

-This Marp Markdown file can be exported to:
+This Markdown file can be exported to:

 - PDF
 - HTML